ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 Encryption enabled storage policies are available to all organization virtual data centers.
 Encryption protects not only the VMs but also VM disks and other files.
 Administrators can encrypt VMs and disks by associating the VM or disk with a storage policy that has the VM encryption capability.

 * Standard - Encrypted: The storage tier with no maximum throughput.
 The number of IOPS/GB is not guaranteed.
-* 10 IOPS/GB - Encrypted: The storage tier with a maximum throughput of 10 IOPS/GB, the highest guaranteed performance.
+* 10 IOPS/GB - Encrypted.
+The storage tier with a maximum throughput of 10 IOPS/GB, the highest guaranteed performance.
-* 4 IOPS/GB - Encrypted: Storage tier with a maximum throughput of 4 IOPS/GB.
+* 4 IOPS/GB - Encrypted.
+Storage tier with a maximum throughput of 4 IOPS/GB.
-* 2 IOPS/GB - Encrypted: Storage tier with a maximum throughput of 2 IOPS/GB.
+* 2 IOPS/GB - Encrypted.
+Storage tier with a maximum throughput of 2 IOPS/GB.
-* 0.25 IOPS/GB - Encrypted: Storage tier with a maximum throughput of 0.25 IOPS/GB.
+* 0.25 IOPS/GB - Encrypted.
+Storage tier with a maximum throughput of 0.25 IOPS/GB.

 For information about the VM encryption limitations for VMware Cloud Director 10.1, see [Enabling VM encryption on storage policies of an organization virtual data center](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){:external}.

 The encryption storage policies do not currently work with VM customizations.
 IBM is working closely with VMware to resolve this issue in a future release.
 In the meantime, you can use encryption storage policies after a VM is deployed and customized by using the unencrypted storage policies.
-For more information, see [Switching between storage properties](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-change-properties-storage).
+For more information, see [Changing the general properties of a virtual machine](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-change-properties).
 {:note}

 ### Maximum disk size